Story By: Michelle Zauzig and Taylor Anderson.

 Fort Mitchell became a trading center between Indians and new settlers; it was a place where harmony could be found between two diverse groups.
 When Alabama became a state in 1819, more settlers moved in, inevitably pushing more Indians out.
 The Indians were finally gathered at Fort Mitchell in 1836 where they were forced along the “Trail of Tears” to Oklahoma Territory.
 A total of 8,522 Native Americans were forced to leave.
 Now, all that can be seen of this once richly inhabited land is the Fort Mitchell site, a Native American museum, The Crowell/Whittiker Cabin and the Eternal Flame Monument.

 Walking through the museum allows one to quickly and accurately learn the rich history of the are of Fort Mitchell.
 It walks through Fort Mitchell’s history, beginning with its construction in 1813.
-It walks through the gradual removal of the Natives, up until the Indian Removal Act, which was signed by President Thomas Jefferson in 1830.
+It walks through the gradual removal of the Natives, up until the Indian Removal Act, which was signed by President Andrew Jackson in 1830.
 It finally took full effect on the Creek Indians in 1836, when they were all forced from their homes onto the Trail of Tears.

 The Crowell/ Mitchell Cabin was built in 1840 and is still standing today.
 Walking through this old log cabin, one can revert to more simple times.
 From the primitive furniture to the herb garden in the back yard, it is not hard to picture pre-Civil War families co-existing here at this trading post with local Creek Indians.
 Sadly, only six years after its construction, the Native Americans were forced to leave.